 It is also a good idea to check that your switch connections are tight because that can add resistance to the circuit.
 Switches can fail too and are not that expensive at wholesale price from the dealer (~ $13 for the driver's side which includes both switches in one housing, less for the single passenger side).
 A common source of failure of the switch is not even electrical.
 The plastic switch button shell (the part you press on) will crack on the side and not allow the actual switch underneath to be depressed far enough to work.
 If the window will operate ok if you press really hard on the button, try replacing the switch.

-As of 4/8/2002 window motors at most chain auto supply stores are in the $50-$80 price range and commonly have a lifetime warranty (ask before you buy).
-A GM motor is in the $80-$90 wholesale price range.
+As of 4/10/2010 window motors at most chain auto supply stores are in the $30-$60 price range and commonly have a lifetime warranty (ask before you buy).
+A GM motor is about $30 wholesale and about $57 retail.
 GM parts usually have a 12 month warranty.
 Remember that the window motor must overcome any mechanical resistance in the window regulator mechanism (that scissors looking thing ;-) ), so it is a good idea to make sure the guides are clean and well lubricated (lithium or silicone grease will do fine).
+Also inspect for any broken or loose rollers.

-If you want to buy GM parts, I recommend the following people/places to deal with:
+If you want to buy GM parts, check this link for some sources.

 click here to begin R&R walkthrough